The Denver Forensic Institute for Research, Service and Training (Denver FIRST)

 Nova Southeastern University

-Dr. Hernandez is the 2020-2021 Postdoctoral Fellow in Forensic Psychology at Denver FIRST, where she primarily completes forensic evaluations, supervises, and teaches.
+Dr. Hernandez was the 2020-2021 Postdoctoral Fellow in Forensic Psychology at Denver FIRST, where she primarily completed forensic evaluations, supervised, and taught.
 She graduated from Nova Southeastern University in Fort Lauderdale, FL and completed her predoctoral internship at Eastern Virginia Medical School/Eastern State Hospital in Williamsburg, VA.
-She has previously worked in a variety of forensic settings, including correctional facilities, psychiatric hospitals, and outpatient diversion.
+She previously worked in a variety of forensic settings, including correctional facilities, psychiatric hospitals, and outpatient diversion.
 Her primary clinical interests/career goals are in the areas of criminal and civil forensic evaluations, complex trauma, teaching, and supervising.
 She is particularly passionate about the impact of childhood adversity and trauma on adult functioning, specifically as it relates to criminal behavior and systemic change in reducing violence.